-Copies of policies and a copy of Part one of KCSiE should be provided to staff at induction.
+Copies of policies and a copy of Part one of this document should be provided to staff at induction.

-Purpose o f a Child Protection Po olicy
+Purpose of a Child Protection Policy

 To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.

 To enable everyone to have a clear understanding of how these responsibilities should be carried out.

-Hertfordshire Safeguarding Children Partnership Procedures

-The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedure and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm
+Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedure and practice for all agencies in Hertfordshire working with children and their families.

+http://hertsscb.proceduresonline.com/index.htm